adit26data/AWS-CCP-Revision-Notes/Module-2: Billing services and pricing models in AWS.md

 4. Fault Tolerance
 5. Service Limits

+The **AWS Partner Network** is basically a global partner program where organsatins open themselves for collaboration with AWS and to business oppoertunities including exclusive training and martketing events.

 ### Service Level Agreements
 SLAS are formal committments made between the customer and the service provider regarding the expected service levels and if not met, the customer is entitled for compensation
 ### Service Level Indicators